 Hi and welcome, I'm Fatima!

-I believe design is a way to connect, to express who we are, and to make space for stories that matter.
+I believe design is more than just visuals; it’s a way to connect, to express who we are, and to make space for stories that matter.

-For me, design isn't just about how something looks- it's about how it feels, how it works, and who it reaches.
-My work centers on accessibility, clarity, and real-life impact.
-I'm passionate about creating art that is easy to understand and welcoming to all.
+For me, good design isn’t just about how something looks; it’s about how it feels, how it functions, and who it reaches.
+I’m passionate about creating art that’s easy to understand, inclusive, and welcoming to all.

 This is a personal logo I designed as a reflection of my cultural and religious identity.